solidjs-community/solid-primitives/packages/jsx-parser/README.md

 ## `isToken`

-A function to validate if a value is a token created by the corresponding jsx-parser, by checking if the value contains the `$TOKEN`-symbol.
+A function to validate if a value is a token created by the corresponding jsx-parser, by checking if the value contains the `id`-symbol.

 ### How to use it